jovotech/jovo-framework/docs/knowledge-base/deploy-dialogflow-agent.md

 <!--[metadata]: {"title": "Deploy a Dialogflow Agent with the Jovo CLI",
-                "description": "Learn more about workflows you can use with the Jovo CLI for Alexa Skills and Google Actions.", "activeSections": ["kb", "cli_workflows"],
+                "description": "Learn how to deploy a Dialogflow agent from the command line with the Jovo CLI", "activeSections": ["kb"],
                 "expandedSections": "kb",
                 "inSections": "kb",
                 "breadCrumbs": {"Docs": "docs",